Review of the Mechanical, Structural, and Physical Properties of Pincers: An Evolutionary Wonder

 Epicuticle

 The first outermost layer of the pincer cuticle is called the epicuticle.
 This layer is characterized as thin, being only a few hundred nanometers, waxy, and lacking chitin fibers (Kellersztein et al., 2019).
 Due to its thickness and lack of chitin, this layer does not serve any significant mechanical reinforcement to the cuticle and instead acts as a waterproof barrier to protect the arthropod from the environment (Meyers et al., 2008).
-Without the epicuticle, the pincer would be degraded by water in its surroundings.
+Without the epicuticle, the pincer would be degraded by in its surroundings.
 In a study where two scorpion pincers were examined, it was found that the epicuticle of the Scorpio Maurus Palmatus (SP) species was divided into an inner and outer layer, whereas the Buthus Occitanus (BO) chela cuticle showed no signs of separation (Kellersztein et al., 2019).
 The BO endocuticle can be seen as having a spiky exterior in Figure 8c.
 This indentation is due to the ring-like pattern of the outer cuticle shown in the diagram above (Fig 7).

-Fig. 8 TEM images of the epicuticle of the c) SP and d) BO chela (Kellersztein et al., 2019).
+Fig. 8.
+TEM images of the epicuticle of the c) SP and d) BO chela (Kellersztein et al., 2019).

 Exocuticle